 Imports of fresh strawberries have declined, totalling just 36 tonnes for the year ending June 2015.
-However, there are significant imports of processed strawberry products, with 7,437 tonnes imported for the year ending June 2015.
+However, there are significant imports of processed strawberry products, with 7,437 tonnes imported for the year ending June 2015.13

-Frozen imported berries were the source of Hepatitis A infections in 2015, which saw a national recall of products.
-Events of this nature often reinforce consumer preference for fresh Australian produce, at least in the short-term.
+Frozen imported berries were the source of Hepatitis A infections in 2015, which saw a national recall of products.14 Events of this nature often reinforce consumer preference for fresh Australian produce, at least in the short-term.

 Australia has an existing import policy for fresh strawberries from New Zealand and the United States (California).
-Import volumes from these countries have been small in recent years, with 23 tonnes imported from New Zealand and 13 tonnes imported from other locations in 2015.
+Import volumes from these countries have been small in recent years, with 23 tonnes imported from New Zealand and 13 tonnes imported from other locations in 2015.15

 The United States is the world's largest strawberry producer and second largest exporter of strawberries.
-In 2014, the United States exported 124.1 million kilograms of fresh strawberries, valued at US\$405.3 million, and 28.7 million kilograms of frozen strawberries valued at US\$45 million.
-The majority of strawberries exported from the United States go to Canada.
+In 2014, the United States exported 124.1 million kilograms of fresh strawberries, valued at US\$405.3 million, and 28.7 million kilograms of fresh strawberries, valued at US\$405.3 million, and 28.7 million.
+The majority of strawberries exported from the United States 125.2 million the United States 125.2 mi more attractive.

-A potential threat may be strawberry imports from Asia.
-Australia has strict biosecurity regulations, but there is currently a non-regulated analysis of existing DAWR policies to consider a proposal to import fresh strawberries from Korea into Australia.
+A potential threat may be strawberry imports from Astring Australia has street biosecurity regulations, but there is currently a non-regulated analysis of existing DAWR policies to consider a proposal to import fresh strawberries from speaked australia?
+Incial changes have put downward pressure on the Australian dollar, which could make exporting